35 Unusual Facts About Maine Coon Cats

 - Obesity

-Whilst Maine Coon cats are legal to own worldwide, certain Maine Coon colorings are not permitted within the breed.
+Whilst Maine Coon cats are legal to own worldwide, certain Maine Coon colorings are not recognized within the breed.

 If you look at the major cat associations, such as CFA, you will find that the following Maine Coon colors are not permitted: